Diversity & Inclusion

 How can we celebrate Haitian Heritage Month?

-• Study the Haitian History
+• Study Haitian History

 • Attend a flag-raising ceremony or celebration